What You Should Know About Starting an HVAC Career

 Why Choose a Career in HVAC?

 I've always been a firm believer in that, when choosing a career, you should choose one that serves a need.
 A career that serves a need never goes out of style and offers job security even in the toughest of times.
 It would be hard to argue that the need for heating and air conditioning will ever go away.
-I've been involved in the trades for 15 years and know by experience that you can take away many luxuries from people but when the A/C goes down or the heat is out, people want it back NOW!
-Of course with the ever rising cost of energy and concerns about efficiency, people nowadays are also searching for more efficient ways of heating and cooling their home.
-The demand for heating, ventilation and air conditioning (HVAC) professionals is definitely on the rise.
+I've been involved in the trades for 22 years and know by experience that you can take away many luxuries from people but when the A/C goes down or the heat is out, people want it back NOW!
+Of course with the ever rising cost of energy and concerns about efficiency, people nowadays are also searching for more efficient ways of heating and cooling their home so the demand for heating, ventilation and air conditioning (HVAC) professionals is definitely on the rise.

 Residential Furnace Example